NicholasAt/Portfolio/README.md

+# Solo project — developed entirely by me
+# A drone and helicopter simulator featuring six missions using various vehicles and incorporating all modern features.
 # To launch it in Unity, find the "init" scene.
-# A drone and helicopter simulator featuring six missions using various vehicles and incorporating all modern features.
 # Play => https://shainiuk-mykola.itch.io/drone-simulator

 # 🛠 Technologies